afsc-gap-products/gapindex/README.md

 Primary contact: @MargaretSiple-NOAA

 Contributors: @SarahFriedman-NOAA, ...

+## Questions for the future of GAP index products

+1. Do we want, in the future, to provide stock assessment authors with CPUE tables only?
+Or do we want to continue providing biomass indices.
+2. All three regions have different methods for producing size and maybe age comps -- is it worth including scripts for three different methods?
+Different versions probably already exist in various locations.
+3. We should test the biomass table functions to see if there is any Bering-specific need that hasn't been filled yet.

 ## Legal disclaimer
 This repository is a software product and is not official communication of the National Oceanic and Atmospheric Administration (NOAA), or the United States Department of Commerce (DOC).
 All NOAA GitHub project code is provided on an 'as is' basis and the user assumes responsibility for its use.
 Any claims against the DOC or DOC bureaus stemming from the use of this GitHub project will be governed by all applicable Federal law.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation, or favoring by the DOC.
 The DOC seal and logo, or the seal and logo of a DOC bureau, shall not be used in any manner to imply endorsement of any commercial product or activity by the DOC or the United States Government.